ondat/documentation/docs/operations/rwx.md

    Health                online
  ```

-1. Notice under `Attachment Type         nfs`, there detailed information about the RWX volume is returned.
+1. Notice under `Attachment Type         nfs`, the detailed information about the RWX volume is returned.

  ```yaml
  # truncated output..